pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 26 (The End).md

 We sneak out.
 Rakdos hasn't stuck around either!
 We find Nissa.
 She's talking to a squirrel.
 "OK!
 Let's go." - the squirrel is put into her pocket.
 We head to P3 where huge movements of food supplies are already underway, but before we leave, Gnog hurries over to the old Chamber rubble and grabs a small stone of it.
 "Souvenir", he says.
 "I'm sure they won't mind!"

 Vitu Ghazi is there.
 The withering damage is obvious.
-"I might like to have a chat wit her before we go" says Gnog.
+"I might like to have a chat with her before we go" says Gnog.
 Many tent cities too, around parts of the concourse that are still intact.
 Much rubble is being cleared manually - lots of damage here from when the Platform fell (P3 and P4 badly hit by that).
 Tired, but high spirits.
 Today they are free!
 They can honour their dead, start replanting, think about the future.

 We're taken to one of the remaining Verdani.
 There are only about four left, but the rest of the planet will be contributing more in time.
 Nissa calls down some vines and we're pulled up into what seems to be a food distribution centre up in the tree.
 She calls out - and there is Levinia.
 She sees us and shouts over.
 "Did you see?
 I fired arrows at the dragon!"
 "Did they hit?"
-"Yes, I think!
+"Yes - I think!
 How are you?"
 "Good, thanks; all things considered.
 You?"
 She met someone, in the midst of it all. **Quintorious**.
 Before the world, a historian - very unusual for a Selesnyan, writing things down instead of telling them verbally.
 "He says it's the future.
 I don't know about that but he's very cute!" - we meet him.
 A loxodon, too; wearing glasses, holding a clipboard, directing things.
 It's good to see that they've found each other.
 "Thank you.
 For believing in me."
 "Always, from the start."
 "Wherever you go, I hope the sun will shine, the rain will nourish and your family will flourish.
 I'm glad you find your heart's desire!" she says to Fee-Ree.
 "Likewise.
 I hope we meet you again sometime."

 Another departure.